Click + below to DROP-DOWN

 There are four substantive chapters:

-The Handbook also contains a supplementary booklet: a quick reference guide for the RC on her/his humanitarian coordination role in an escalating or sudden-onset emergency, outlining the actions to take and events to anticipate.
+The Handbook also contains a supplementary booklet: a quick reference guide for the RC and/or HC on her/his humanitarian coordination role, whether designated or not, in an escalating or sudden-onset emergency, outlining the actions to take and events to anticipate.
+Each section contains details of additional information and, where relevant, supporting services and tools.
+The annex provides a more comprehensive list of resources (organized thematically), with website links to help the user find further information.

 Explanation of terms